 Price: Free entry into the Bundaberg Botanic Gardens.
 There is an admission price for Hinkler Museum and Fairymead House, which can be purchased at Hinkler Museum or online.
 There is also an admission charge to ride the train around the gardens.

 Bundaberg is surrounded by some incredible beaches!
-Some of them are really popular and can get rather crowded during the good weather (which is most of the year).
-But they are still worth a visit.
+Some of them are really popular and can get really crowded during the summer weather.
+But they are still well worth a visit.

-Bargara Beach or Elliot Heads are popular choices for beaches near Bundaberg.
+Bargara Beach or Elliott Heads are popular choices for beaches near Bundaberg.

 We instead went to a quiet beach a little way outside of Bundaberg – Woodgate Beach.

 Woodgate beach is beautiful and stretches a long way up the coast.
 There is never a lot of people there and it is a great beach to go for a family day out, with swimming or beach activities.
 A lot of people also come there to dig for bait for fishing.

 Low tide is the best time to go as there’s more beach to run around on.
 Even in the middle of Autumn, the water was really warm too.
 There were a few people swimming but mostly families and couples enjoying the views and good weather.

 Plus the corner store over the road from the beach does some good fish and chips too for a quick bite to eat or a lunch by the water.